hack-earth/manifesto/README.md

 We apply Bret Victor's ideas about "creating by reacting" and "recomposition" by automatically pulling in open-source code examples that meet the developer's needs, much as chess software pulls in examples of public games that proceeded from the current position.
-Machine Assistants (MAs) integrated into the IDE will find or generate code to meet the developer's needs, much as chess software shows potential lines of play and their likely outcomes.
-For example, when the developer starts writing a signature and contract for a function, an MA will suggest existing functions in open-source code that have similar signatures and contracts.
-It will decorate each suggested function with its quality score and the developer's reputation and achievement scores.
+Machine Assistants (MAs) integrated into the development environment will find or generate code to meet the developer's needs, much as chess software shows potential lines of play and their likely outcomes.
+For example, there might be a simple gesture that the developer uses in the context of their source code to search the open-source world for a suitable package, class, method, function, or code snippet for a particular purpose.
+We call this "Code Mining".

-An MA will even suggest implementations of the function that combine small numbers of existing functions to provide the specified signature and meet the contract.
-The developer can navigate to examples in public source code that have combined those functions in that way.
-The intended feel is much like how chess software shows references to published games that have proceeded from the current board position or from a potential line of play.
+An MA might even show how to combine small numbers of existing functions to meet a particular goal in context of the developer's source code.
+It would then show examples in open source where those functions have been combined in a similar way.
+The intended feel is much like how chess software shows a potential strong line of play from the existing board position, either by reference to published games of strong players or by its own analysis.

 License